 4. Replace cupboard doors, not the whole cabinet

-If you’re working in a kitchen, a bathroom, or anywhere with built-in cabinets, you can save a bundle by replacing just the cupboards doors, rather than ripping the whole thing out.
+If you’re working in a kitchen, a bathroom, or anywhere with built-in cabinets, you can save a bundle by replacing just the cupboard doors, rather than ripping the whole thing out.

-After all, you’re the only one that sees the inside of the cupboards… unless you’re neighbors are really nosy.
+After all, you’re the only one that sees the inside of the cupboards… unless your neighbors are really nosy.

 5. Choose bamboo floors over hardwood

-Luckily, strand woven bamboo flooring is only around $5 per square foot.
+Luckily, is only around $3-$5 per square foot shipped.
 Plus, it actually holds up better than hardwood floors over the course of a lifetime, saving you more money.
 It’s 3 times harder than oak, has the tensile strength of steel, and is way more eco-friendly than any hardwood.

-Also, bamboo flooring is available in a range of designs to suit any décor scheme from Rustic Ivory, which brings the coziness of the French countryside to your home, to the rich coffee color of Carbonized Antique planks that will transport your house to frontier times.
+Also, bamboo floors are available in a range of designs to suit any décor scheme, which brings the coziness of the French countryside to your home, to the rich coffee color of planks that will transport your house to frontier times.

 Save money on labor

 Now, it’s time to look at how you can save money on the cost of actually having the purchased items fitted in your home.
 Don’t worry, these money-saving hacks are quite simple.

 See if you can do the task yourself

 If the project is fairly simple or you have experience in similar work, why not try doing it yourself rather than hiring a professional?
 It can work out a lot cheaper and you’ll even learn a new skill.